jschrier/blog/_posts/2023-12-20-For-a-Few-Pixels-More:-A-Page-Oriented-Perspective-on-GPT-4-Vision-for-Scientific-Data-Extraction.md

 ---
 Title: "For a Few Pixels More: A Page-Oriented Perspective on GPT-4-Vision for Scientific Data Extraction"
 Date: 2023-12-20
-Tags: llm ai ml science gpt4v
+tags: llm ai ml science gpt4v
 ---

 In a [previous post]( {{ site.baseurl }}{% post_url 2023-12-06-GPT-4-vision-preview-for-scientific-image-processing:-The-Bad,-The-Mediocre,-and-the-Tolerable %}), we explored some of the limitations of [gpt-4-vision-preview](https://platform.openai.com/docs/guides/vision) for interpreting scientific figures in papers.
 A [recent pre-print by Zhiling Zheng ](https://arxiv.org/abs/2312.05468)*[et al.](https://arxiv.org/abs/2312.05468)* demonstrated a useful strategy: Ask questions about images of the entire page.
 Surprisingly this does much better because it incorporates a variety of contextual information (figure captions, surrounding text, etc.).  **Here we demonstrate and adapt their strategy to solvent-solvent separation data...**